technical-beast-7/campus-connect/README.md

 # Campus Connect

 A comprehensive web-based platform for reporting, tracking, and managing campus-related issues.
-Campus Connect enables students, faculty, and authorities to collaborate effectively in maintaining and improving campus facilities and services.
+Campus Connect enables users and authorities to collaborate effectively in maintaining and improving campus facilities and services.

 ## 📋 Overview

 Campus Connect provides a centralized system where:
-- **Students** can report issues they encounter on campus
+- **Users** can report issues they encounter on campus
-- **Faculty** can monitor and report departmental concerns
 - **Authorities** can track, manage, and resolve reported issues efficiently

+### Key Highlights
+- 🔐 **Secure Email Verification** - OTP-based registration for verified users
+- 🎯 **Category-Based Access Control** - Authorities only see relevant issues
+- 📊 **Real-time Analytics** - Department-wise issue tracking and statistics
+- 💬 **Interactive Communication** - Comment system for issue discussions
+- 📱 **Responsive Design** - Works seamlessly on desktop and mobile devices
+- 🖼️ **Image Support** - Visual documentation of issues with photo uploads

 ## 🏗️ Project Structure